Uli-Z/autoPDFtagger/README.md

 Future optimizations (ideas): caching previous results to skip re‑analysis of unchanged documents, chunked text processing for very large PDFs, and optional iterative vision passes that stop as soon as confidence is sufficient.

+## OCR Integration

+- autoPDFtagger checks for a local Tesseract binary on startup.
+If found (or explicitly enabled with `--ocr`), pages without a text layer are OCR'd before the AI text analysis runs.
+- Configure defaults in `[OCR]` within `~/.autoPDFtagger.conf` (`enabled = auto|true|false`, `languages = deu+eng`, etc.).
+CLI flags `--ocr`, `--no-ocr`, and `--ocr-languages` override these settings per invocation.
+- When OCR is disabled (config/CLI or missing binary), the existing behaviour remains unchanged; PDFs that already contain text skip the OCR step automatically.

 ## Concept and Context

 - Problem: Many documents arrive as scans or mixed‑quality PDFs.
 Plain OCR often misses context (drawings, photos), and ad‑hoc filenames make long‑term search difficult.